 - 1. annuity award notice or denial notice; - 2. notes from the RRB representatives who helped you file your annuity application.
-The notes should detail any special aspects of your claim (such as why a certain employer was or was not your LPE); - 3. copy of the Form AA-1, Receipt for Your Claim; - 4. copy of Federal Income Tax Form W-4P Withholding Election Form; and, - 5. booklet RB-9 Employee and Spouse Annuities - Events That Must Be Reported to help you comply with the RRB's reporting requirements.
+The notes should detail any special aspects of your claim (such as why a certain employer was or was not your LPE); - 3. copy of the Form AA-1, Receipt for Your Claim; - 4. copy of Form IRS W-4P, Withholding Certificate for Periodic Pension or Annuity Payments; and, - 5.
+Booklet RB-9, Employee and Spouse Annuities Events That Must Be Reported, to help you comply with the RRB's reporting requirements.